FelixKrueger/GEO-submissions/README.md

-# GEO-submissions
+# Notes regarding GEO submissions

 Here are some notes about GEO submissions; some are more general, others are specifically tailored towards submissions at the Babraham Institute.

 The entire submission process is described in detail over at the [GEO high-throughput sequencing data submission](https://www.ncbi.nlm.nih.gov/geo/info/seq.html) pages, here we focus on the more practical implications.
 While GEO handles the metadata and quantitation of your submission, the raw sequencing data itself is handled by the [Sequencing Read Archive](https://www.ncbi.nlm.nih.gov/sra), and will be available via the [NCBI](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?), the European [ENA](https://www.ebi.ac.uk/ena/browser/home) or the Japanese [DDBJ](https://www.ddbj.nig.ac.jp/dra/index-e.html).
 For a quick look and easy way to retrieve raw data from the SRA take a look at the [SRA-Explorer](https://sra-explorer.info/).

 To submit sequencing data to the GEO repository you will need:
  - raw sequencing data (`FastQ` files), as well as